7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 You know us.
 We like nice hotels.
 And if they’re hotels with private pool suites, so much the better!

-So the first question on our minds after deciding to go was: What are the best places to stay in Bocas del Toro?
+So when planning this trip, the big question was: What are the best places to stay in Bocas del Toro?

 That’s because Bocas is (mostly) still off-the-grid.

-But we wanted something boutiquey and secluded, so we had to dig a bit.
+While there are a few traditional hotel-style places, we wanted something boutiquey and secluded, so we had to dig a bit.
+But we ended up finding some great places.

 Why visit Bocas del Toro?